RedhawkSDR/transceiver-api/single_transmit_stream.md

 be transmitted at a specific time.

 ## Design Goals
-This is the simplest transmit case and can be accomodated using the
+This is the simplest transmit case and can be accomodated using the `TX` tuner allocation of a single stream with a timestamp for when the transmit operation should occur.

 ## Overview of Order of Operations
 1. Allocate a DUC on an FEI device.